reddit/devvit/devvit-docs/docs/capabilities/http-fetch.md

 ## Requesting a domain to be allow-listed

-Apps may request a domain to be added to the allow-list by specifying `requestedFetchDomains` in the `http` configuration.
+Apps may request a domain to be added to the allow-list by specifying `domains` in the `http` configuration.
 This configuration is optional, and apps can still configure `http: true` as before.

 ```ts